-Students are challenged to research and select an NHS career.
+The competition challenges students to research and select an NHS career.
 Once selected, they research the key responsibilities of the role, along with any qualifications, skills and experience needed.
-This learning is then used to create a fun and lively job advertisement to appeal to their peers.
+This learning is then used to create a fun and lively job advertisement to appeal to their peers, which this year has the chance to be displayed in public for everyone to see.
 Students can enter individually or in teams of up to four.